XcodesOrg/xcodes/README.md

 Notable design decisions are recorded in [DECISIONS.md](./DECISIONS.md).
 The Apple authentication flow is described in [Apple.paw](./Apple.paw), which will allow you to play with the API endpoints that are involved using the [Paw](https://paw.cloud) app.

 [`xcode-install`](https://github.com/xcpretty/xcode-install) and [fastlane/spaceship](https://github.com/fastlane/fastlane/tree/master/spaceship) both deserve credit for figuring out the hard parts of what makes this possible.

+## Contributing

+We welcome new features, bug fixes, and any changes that make Xcodes the best CLI tool for downloading and maintaining multiple versions of Xcode.
+See [Contributing.md](./CONTRIBUTING.md) for more info.

 ## Contact